 However!
 I found some amazing resources along the way, and constantly, I’m wishing I would have known about these resources when I started out.

 Starting out, I didn’t know exactly what it was that I wanted to do.
 And that’s a normal feeling – not quite knowing.
 I have the skills, but how do I make that into a location-proof career?
 So, I started signing up for free resources, and some weren’t that great.
 But some were phenomenal!

-Eventually, I created my own course, the Remote Work Roadmap: 5 Simple Steps to Creating A Profitable Online Business.
-These are the five steps that I ultimately took to grow my thriving six-figure online business, simplified and broken down in easy to follow actionable chunks for you to implement.
+Eventually, I created my own courses: ones that are shaped around the steps that I ultimately took to grow my thriving six-figure online business, simplified and broken down in easy to follow actionable chunks for you to implement.

 What does remote work look like?

 The question of what remote work looks like is a great one.
 I heavily utilize time blocking to intentionally ensure that my tasks get done thoughtfully and strategically.
 Tasks to time block include:

 You name it, it can be reserved on your calendar as a time block.
 Make goals and get them on a calendar.
 The format of the calendar – be it written or digital – doesn’t quite matter, as long as the blocking gets done.
 Working remotely means you must discipline your own time; you are your own boss!